vittoriopolverino/great-expectations-lambda/README.md

 <br />

 ## 🧐 About <a name = "about"></a>
-Great Expectations (GE) is an open-source data quality framework based on Python.
+**Great Expectations** is an open-source data quality framework based on Python.
 GE enables engineers to write tests, review reports, and assess the quality of data.
 It is a plugable tool, meaning you can easily add new expectations and customize final reports.

+**AWS Lambda** is a serverless, event-driven compute service that lets you run code for virtually any type of application or backend service without provisioning or managing servers.

+Unfortunately, AWS Lambda imposes certain quotas and limits on the size of the deployment package:
+- **50 MB** (zipped, for direct upload)
+- **250 MB** (unzipped).
+This quota applies to all the files you upload, including layers and custom runtimes.

+As a result, deploying GE on lambda takes some ingenuity.
+However, we can solve this problem packaging and deploying Lambda functions as container images of up to **10 GB** in size
 <br />

 ## 🏁 Getting Started <a name = "getting_started"></a>

-Use the Pipfile to install packages in the virtualenv:
+Install packages in the virtualenv:

 ```
-pipenv install
 pipenv install --dev
 ```